-Many of us think antibiotics are a quick fix for a stuffy nose, cough, and sore throat and as soon as we experience symptoms of cold, we plead our doctor to prescribe antibiotics.
-If he refuses, we give him a variety of alibis, such as “It healed me completely the last time,” “I can’t take any leaves from office,” “I have my brother’s wedding coming up and I have to completely recover by then.”
+Many of us think antibiotics are a quick fix for a stuffy nose, cough, and sore throat, and as soon as we experience symptoms of cold, we plead our doctor to prescribe antibiotics.
+If he refuses, we give him a variety of alibis, such as “It healed me completely the last time,” “I can’t take any leaves from office,” “I have my brother’s wedding coming up, and I have to recover by then completely.”
+However, little do we understand that taking medicines unnecessarily can cause severe harm to the body.
+Also, overdose of antibiotics can also cause resistance in the body.

 We don’t understand why our doctor might not be willing to prescribe the pills—while antibiotics are great killers of bacteria (as long as you use the right drug for right bacteria), they can’t kill viruses.
 And most conditions like flu and other respiratory problems are caused by viruses.
 So, before using all your alibi power to convince your doctor or self-medicating yourself, know when the antibiotics work and when they don’t.